 Keep a First Aid Kit with you at all times

-If you are building a First Aid Kit from scratch I recommend taking:
+If you are building a First Aid Kit from scratch I recommend the following

 - Compact first aid manual